These stories feature model programs and successful rural projects that can serve

 as a source of ideas and provide lessons others have learned.
 Some of the projects

-- Need: To enhance palliative care access to rural patients with advanced cancer and their family caregivers.
+- Need: To enhance palliative care access to rural patients with advanced cancer or heart failure and their family caregivers.

 Updated/reviewed June 2023

 - Need: To provide Lakota elders with tools and opportunities for advance care planning.